saurabhalang/Loghawk/README.md

-LogHawk 🦅
+Loghawk 🦅
 Automated Log Monitoring for Security Teams

 Python License

-🔍 What is LogHawk?
+🔍 What is Loghawk?
 LogHawk is a lightweight, open-source tool that automatically scans log files for security threats like:

 Failed login attempts (SSH, web apps)